5 ways to make meal time a success with toddlers and young children.

 If your child is a little older they could also help you in prepping, cutting and cooking them.

-Children are usually scared of new foods and may need to see a food 10 times or more before they decide to try it.
-I always serve the vegetables (and other foods) we are having on their plates even if I know it will might not be touched.
-After repeat exposure, seeing you eat it and positive verbal reinforcement to try or taste the food they are more likely to try it.
+Children are naturally cautious of new food.
+They may need to see a food 10 times or more before they decide to try it.
+Repeat exposure is key.
+I always serve all vegetables we are having on their plates even if I know it might not be eaten.
+After repeat exposure, seeing you eat it and positive verbal reinforcement to try they are more likely to try it.
 It might take a while but you will get there!
+Eloise and James are almost 5 now.
+I am so pleased at how much they love most vegetables and healthy foods.
+They are very easy and good eaters.
+I am grateful for all my hard work for the past 4 years!

 I also found cute new plates, cutlery, asking them to plate up along with being more relaxed with the mess they make good ways to create happier meal times for everyone.